wmorgan/dcos-docs/1.7/administration/installing/cloud/aws/advanced-templates.md

     echo "Public SubnetId: $public_subnet"
     ```

-1. Run the script with a single argument, `STACK_TAG`, which will be used to tag the AWS resources created.
+1. Run the script from the AWS CLI with a single argument, `STACK_TAG`.
+This argument is used to tag the AWS resources created.
 For example, to add the `dcos`tag:

     ```bash
-    ./zen.sh dcos
+    $ bash ./zen.sh dcos
     ```

     The output should look like this: